chrischongyj/daily-news/docs/index.md

 Blackstone announces that the period of high returns in private credit investments has concluded, signaling a shift in the market landscape for investors.

 **[California startup to demonstrate space weapon on its own dime](https://arstechnica.com/space/2025/10/california-startup-to-demonstrate-space-weapon-on-its-own-dime/)**
-*tech* · 2025-10-23 · **Imp 4/5** — Entities: California startup, space weapon
+*tech* · 2025-10-23 · **Imp 4/5** — Entities: California startup, space weapon, technology, defense

-A California startup plans to demonstrate a space weapon independently, asserting that all necessary components for viability are in place.
+A California startup plans to independently demonstrate a space weapon, claiming all necessary components for viability are in place.
+This move could signal advancements in space technology and defense.

 **[We let OpenAI’s “Agent Mode” surf the web for us—here’s what happened](https://arstechnica.com/features/2025/10/we-let-openais-agent-mode-surf-the-web-for-us-heres-what-happened/)**
 *tech* · 2025-10-23 · **Imp 4/5** — Entities: OpenAI, Atlas

-OpenAI's 'Agent Mode' demonstrates the ability to automate web-based tasks, such as scanning emails and creating fansites, showcasing advancements in AI-driven automation.
+OpenAI's 'Agent Mode' demonstrates the ability to automate web-based tasks, such as scanning emails and creating fansites, showcasing its potential for efficiency in tech applications.

 **[Cache poisoning vulnerabilities found in 2 DNS resolving apps](https://arstechnica.com/security/2025/10/bind-warns-of-bugs-that-could-bring-dns-cache-attack-back-from-the-dead/)**
-*tech* · 2025-10-22 · **Imp 4/5** — Entities: DNS resolving applications, cybersecurity
+*tech* · 2025-10-22 · **Imp 4/5** — Entities: DNS resolving applications, CVE

-Cache poisoning vulnerabilities have been identified in two DNS resolving applications, potentially undermining security measures established after a 2008 disclosure.
-This could expose users to various cyber threats.
+Recent vulnerabilities identified in two DNS resolving applications could compromise security measures established since a 2008 disclosure, highlighting ongoing risks in network security.

 **[US sanctions Russia’s Rosneft and Lukoil](https://www.ft.com/content/7bcc7206-db12-4aab-b84d-7e02e1a1400f)**
 *finance* · 2025-10-22 · **Imp 4/5** — Entities: US, Rosneft, Lukoil